 Curriculum and Pedagogy

-The CI: Pillars Program is a two-year course.
-Students participate in four modules which focus on the Creed, sacraments, moral life and prayer.
+The Saint Paul Seminary Catechetical Institute Pillars Program is a two-year course.
+Students participate in four modules which focus on the creed, sacraments, moral life and prayer.
 Each module includes two formative sessions.
 After completing all four modules, students receive a certificate of completion.

-The curriculum for the foundational course, the CI: Pillars Program, at the Archbishop Flynn Catechetical Institute is based on the four pillars of the Catechism of the Catholic Church and is covered in four 11-week modules over a two-year period.
+The curriculum for this foundational course at institute is based on the four pillars of the Catechism of the Catholic Church and is covered in four 11-week modules over a two-year period.
 With the main textbook being the Catechism, the pedagogy of the program centers around guiding the students toward the goal of the Beatific Vision; therefore, the content of the classes is best described as a systematic and organic presentation of the Catholic faith.
 The structure of the Catechism reveals a road map, a journey toward an end, that being life in the Trinity.

 Each student will be required to read assigned sections in the Catechism of the Catholic Church and complete the questions in the student workbook weekly as preparation for a small-group discussion and lecture.
 At the end of each 11-week module, a two-page reflection paper will be submitted.
 The reflection paper briefly elaborates on what the student learned from the module and how that learning might impact the rest of his/her life.

 Attendance and participation in class is vital to the overall learning experience of the student.
 Students are therefore expected to attend all classes, both Monday/Tuesday evening and Saturday Formative Sessions.
 Should a student miss a class, he/she will be excused by turning in a copy of that week’s homework to their small group leader.
 The audio of each lesson will be posted on the website for two weeks following the lesson.
 As the material is owned by the Catechetical Institute, you will need to log in to cistudent.com for access.
 Your login information will be given to you the first night of class.
 Passwords cannot be shared with others.